-To reduce the possibility of fractures and splits in the system's water tanks, lines, and water pumps in climates where the temperature is below freezing (32 degrees F; 0 degrees C), it is recommended that as much water as possible be drained from the system, or you can add a mixture of water and non-toxic antifreeze to the campers water system (Please contact the companies at the bottom of this page for more info regarding non-toxic antifreeze, mixture ratio, and important safety info).
+To reduce the possibility of fractures and splits in the system's water tanks, lines, and pressurizing pump in climates where the temperature is below freezing (32 degrees F; 0 degrees C), it is recommended that as much water as possible be drained from the system, or you can add a mixture of water and non-toxic antifreeze to the campers water system (Please contact the companies at the bottom of this page for more info regarding non-toxic antifreeze, mixture ratio, and important safety info).
+If your camper is equipped with the "Hot Water Heater", it is NOT recommended that you use anti-freeze in the campers water system unless you remove the anode rod and replace it with a $\frac{3}{4}$ " drain plug.

-CAUTION - BE SURE TO RELEASE THE WATER PRESSURE IN THE HOT WATER TANK BEFORE YOU REMOVE THE DRAIN PLUG!
+CAUTION - BE SURE TO RELEASE THE WATER PRESSURE IN THE HOT WATER TANK BEFORE YOU REMOVE THE ANODE ROD !